Risk of Venous Thromboembolism After Shoulder Surgery

 - While most VTE events occur within the first postoperative week, they can occur up to three months after surgery.

 Authors suggest that while VTE can be challenging to diagnose, there are indications for this condition: limb swelling, redness, pain, or a warm, solid, elevated area of tissue or fluid inside or under the skin.
 If a physician sees a need for concern, an ultrasonography is appropriate.
 A CT scan and MRI are the most common alternative diagnostic options.
-Additionally, although the clinical significance of an asymptomatic DVT is unknown, knowledge of the rates and risks factors may assist in developing prevention strategies.
+Additionally, although the clinical significance of an asymptomatic DVT is unknown, knowledge of the rates and risk factors may assist in developing prevention strategies.

 The standardized guidelines for VTE prevention after shoulder surgery are lacking, according to the literature review authors, despite potentially significant long-term risks.
 Low risk measures, such as early mobilization and sequential perioperative compression devices (method used to improve blood flow), should be utilized in all patients when feasible.
 And higher risk strategies, such as pharmacologic prophylaxis (blood thinners) should be tailored on an individual basis.